Why Did New Art Movements Develop In The Years Following World War 1?

 Like the Dada and New Objectivity movements, Surrealism influenced many aspects of the arts, including writings, poetry, and artwork.
 It was also a movement that had a manifesto (1924) that defined Surrealism as:

 Many surrealist artists drew inspiration from mysticism, ancient cultures, and indigenous art as a way for them to imagine alternative realities.
-This is because the movement was all about the liberation of the mind and the artistic expressions while also seeking political freedom.
+This is because the movement was about the liberation of the mind and artistic expression while also seeking political freedom.

 Like the Dada movement, many Surrealism artists also turned to political activism.
 Surrealism was not just about art but was also a cultural movement and a way of life.

-Andre Breton is known as the founder of Surrealism and the writer of the Surrealist manifesto.
+Andre Breton is known as Surrealism’s founder and the Surrealist manifesto’s writer.
 Other prominent artistic figures included Jean Arp, Max Ernest, Andre Masson, Rene Magritte, Yves Tanguy, Salvador Dali, Pierre Roy, Paul Delvaux, and Joan Miro.

 Frida Kahlo and Pablo Picasso are sometimes included in this group, but neither officially joined Surrealism.
 Frida Kahlo was adamant that she was not a Surrealism artist.